 What is Staking?

-Staking is a consensus algorithm on some blockchains through which transaction validators get the right to create blocks on the network.
+Staking is a consensus mechanism on some blockchains through which transaction validators get the right to create blocks on the network.
 As opposed to mining, the staker is not required to solve complex mathematical calculations, as is the case in the proof-of-work (PoW) consensus mechanism.

 The stakers commit funds to a crypto wallet to receive the right to provide the services of verifying and securing transactions on proof-of-stake (PoS) blockchains.
-In the process, they get rewards for their input in enabling the blockchain to achieve consensus and strengthened the network.
+In the process, they get rewards for their input in enabling the blockchain to achieve consensus and strengthening the network.
 The amount of cryptocurrency locked up determines the size of privilege given to create new blocks.

 Profit-minded crypto holders stake their coins for passive income from the rewards given instead of letting their crypto deposits stay idle.